 - Offer to serve as a reference.
 Potential clients sometimes want to email or speak with past clients (or at least to know that you have satisfied clients willing to do so).

 Some editors like being acknowledged anywhere and everywhere, and others prefer to stay in the background.
-If you would like to acknowledge your editor’s contributions, it’s so simple to ask first.
-Just as with the editorial feedback that goes into your manuscript, good communication between everyone involved makes all the difference.
+It’s so simple to ask first, when you’re writing your acknowledgements.
+Just as during your edit itself, good communication makes all the difference.